JoeyNiestroy/Delay-Embeddings-and-ML-Asset-Forecasting/README.md

 ![residuals](https://user-images.githubusercontent.com/106636917/232360776-984ad405-504f-4c76-9168-e67fc9198ca1.JPG)

 ## Further Research ##
 Overall I was extremely limited compuationaly for this project.
 A more in-depth grid search and backtesting for model paramters optimization would almost certaintly yield better results.
-I also plan to look into the applications of multi headed attention or LSTM models in combination with the delayed embeddings to see if that is has more promising results.
+The non-constant variance in test data should also be explored